Your rates demand notice tells you how you can pay your bill.

 - referring your account to an enforcement agency

 - applying for you to be sent to prison

-If you make a special arrangement with us and stick to it, non of the actions detailed above will be taken against you.
+If you get in touch to make a special arrangement with us, and stick to it, none of the actions above will be taken against you.

 However, if you fail to maintain your arrangement, we'll start proceedings.

 We must prove:

 - the bill and reminder have been posted to your current or last known address.
 It's not a defence to say that you didn't receive it.
 We just need to prove that we sent it to your current or last known address.